 The Low-Income Home Energy Assistance Program (LIHEAP) helps low-income families pay their heating bills.
 PECO also offers programs for people experiencing a hardship, a low-income usage reduction program and discounted rates for low-income families.

-During cold weather, outreach teams and local authorities can take homeless adults to shelter programs, which are operated by the Salvation Army Chester Corps, Connect-by-Night, a project of the Mental Health Association of Southeastern Pennsylvania and the Life Center of Eastern Delaware County to access overflow shelter on cold nights.
+During cold weather, outreach teams and local authorities can take homeless adults to shelter programs, which are operated by the Salvation Army Chester Corps, Connect-by-Night, a project of the Mental Health Association of Southeastern Pennsylvania and the Life Center of Eastern Delaware County.

 Salvation Army: 151 W. 15th St., Chester, PA.
 610-874-0423

 Connect-by-Night: 7200 Chestnut St., Upper Darby, PA.
 267-507-3970.

 Life Center of Eastern Delaware Count: 610-734-5770

 Residents are encouraged to register for the DelcoAlert notification system which alerts residents of weather emergencies such as road closures, power outages, and other extreme weather situations.

 Register to for Delco Alert here: www.delcopa.gov/delcoalert/delcoalert.html